GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: The GUIDE Framework

 The reference TSUMs (\(U^\tau_\text{ref}\)) were generated using a combination of automated and manual annotation processes.
-We utilized a high-fidelity Unity-based simulation environment to automatically generate initial uncertainty requirements based on task execution traces.
-These were then refined through a systematic review process to ensure alignment with navigation requirements.
-During training, we employ early stopping based on validation performance with a patience of 5 epochs.
-Data augmentation includes random rotations and flips of the image patches to improve robustness.
-The pipeline is implemented in PyTorch, with compute-intensive operations accelerated using TorchScript for optimal GPU utilization.
-Training is performed on NVIDIA A100 GPUs in a distributed setting using PyTorch's DistributedDataParallel, with environment simulation and data generation parallelized across multiple nodes to maximize throughput.
+We utilized a Unity-based simulation environment to generate initial uncertainty requirements based on task execution traces.
+We employ early stopping based on validation performance with a patience of 5 epochs.
+Data augmentation includes random rotations and flips of the image patches.
+The pipeline is implemented in PyTorch \texttt{TorchScript} for optimal GPU utilization.
+Training is performed on distributed NVIDIA A100 GPUs using PyTorch's \texttt{DistributedDataParallel}, with simulation and data generation parallelized across multiple nodes.